UBC-Thunderbots/Software/src/software/jetson_nano/ansible/README.md

 ### Remote Flashing

-After Ansible is setup, remote flashing, done through Systemd, can be setup by running the `setup_systemd.yml` playbook.
-Ex:
-``bazel run :run_ansible --cpu=jetson_nano -- -pb setup_systemd.yml -ho [list of ip addrs] -pwd {ssh_pass}``

-Running the `setup_systemd.yml` playbook will copy all relevant thunderbots binaries into the Jetson Nanos and reboot the nanos.
-After rebooting, the binaries will automatically be run.

 The `remote_flash.yml` playbook stops services, syncs new binaries to hosts and restarts services.
 The "--tags" argument can be used to specify which actions to perform and on which services.
 Possible service tags: thunderloop, announcement, display, redis.